Johan-4P/Mysterious-Things/README.md

 #### Oracle Page

-This page is almost the same as home page but different images and text's
+This page is almost the same as home page but different images and text's.

 ![Oracle](assets/images/mockup-oracle.png)